manueldeutsch/kirby-bucket/readme.md

 # 🪣 Kirby Bucket

-Kirby Bucket is the most simple developer theme and boilerplate for the Kirby CMS, to build websites fast and easy.
+Kirby Bucket is a simple developer theme and boilerplate for the Kirby CMS, to build websites fast and easy.

 ## 🚰 Install